-- During the game unlimited substitutions of players may be made, provided that the player substituted exits the field through the substitution area (marked 5 feet from the center line with the touchline in front of his/her team's bench) before the replacement steps onto the field. - Neither the substitute entering the field nor the player leaving may play the ball while the other is on the field. - Players may only enter the field through the substitutes area.
-They may not substitute by leaving the field on the spectator's side or out the back of the goal side. - Violations of the above substitution rules will result in a two minute penalty. - A goalkeeper may only be substituted during a stoppage of play. - If a goalkeeper receives a two minute penalty, which he/she is told by the referee to serve, then the goalkeeper must be substituted.
+- During the game an unlimited number of player substitutions may be made.
+All players must exit the field through the substitution area (marked five feet from the center line with the touchline in front of their team's bench) before the replacement steps onto the field. - Neither the substitute entering the field nor the player leaving may play the ball while the other is on the field. - Players may only enter the field through the substitutions area.
+They may not substitute by leaving the field on the spectator's side or out the back of the goal side. - Violations of the above substitution rules could result in a two-minute penalty. - A goalkeeper may only be substituted during a stoppage of play. - If a goalkeeper receives a two-minute penalty, which the referee tells them to serve, then the goalkeeper must be substituted. - All substitutes must remain seated on their respective bench unless partaking in active substitutions.